-You may feel depress when you thought of the cost in order to start a business.
-Let me tell you, you can easily start an online business in Malaysia with just a little budget, effort and time.
-Of course maintaining it will take much more than your initial investment, but what you have now is already enough for you to get started!
+You may feel depressed when you thought of the cost in order to start a business.
+Let me tell you, you can easily start an online business in Malaysia with just a little budget, effort, and time.
+Of course, maintaining it will take much more than your initial investment, but what you have now is already enough for you to get started!

 This guide is updated for 2020.

 It was about 5 years ago since I’ve written this article.
-It has helped tons of people to start their online business since then.
+It has helped tons of people to start their online businesses since then.

 I think it’s about time to give this article a big update since a lot of things have changed since then.

 If you’re reading this in 2020, you’re in luck as I’ve just updated with more content and a more detailed guide that you can follow, to make sure your online business is a successful one.

 Use the index here to jump to the section.